 The pandemic continues to disrupt the target communities of our project partners.
 Some areas are in strict lockdown but in other areas restrictions have been easing.

-Through these communications, it has become clear that many of the communities that we have supported are in desperate need of extra help to simply keep people alive due to shortages of food or water.
+Many of the communities that we have supported are still in desperate need of extra help to simply keep people alive due to shortages of food or water.
 For example, day labourer jobs have disappeared, physical movement has been restricted, food is scarce.
 People who were already vulnerable are now even more so, because of the lack of government social safety nets.
 These needs are outside the scope of our existing projects.

 We understand that all Australians are also facing challenging circumstances and financial resources may be under pressure at this time.
 However, if your circumstances allow, we encourage you to pray about supporting those who don’t have the protections that we do.

 COVID has become much more prevalent in PNG in recent months, and it is putting enormous pressure on the health system.
 PNGBTA (Bible Translation Association) has decided to do what they can to help.
 Their project involves using trained literacy teachers in a workshop setting to translate English-based Covid19 materials into the major languages near Port Moresby city.